 Attackers Use Well-Known Infrastructure for Credential Harvesting

-Mimecast’s Threat Research team has noticed an increase in attackers using well-known infrastructure to trick users into providing their personal credentials.
+Mimecast’s Threat Research team noticed an increase in attackers using well-known infrastructure to trick users into providing their personal credentials

 Key Points

-- Credential harvesting is proving to be very profitable for cybercriminals, leading to a rise in attacks.
+- Credential harvesting has proven to be very profitable for cybercriminals.

-- Cybercriminals are increasing their use of well-known infrastructure to harvest credentials.
+- Cybercriminals have increased their use of well-known infrastructure to harvest credentials.

 - Secure email gateways are uniquely positioned to stop these types of attacks.